GNOME/gobject-introspection/docs/website/writingbindableapis.rst

-If your library expects to call a function from C which may be implemented in another language and exposed through the binding (for example, a signal handler, or a GObject vfunc), it's best not to return transfer-none strings, because what you assume about storage lifetime in C may not apply in other languages.
+If your library expects to call a function from C which may be implemented in another language and exposed through the binding (for example, a signal handler, or a GObject vfunc), it's best not to return transfer-none values, because what you assume about storage lifetime in C may not apply in other languages.

 For example,